 - If you’d like to serve this salad as a salsa, cut the ingredients into smaller pieces and serve with tortilla chips.

 - This salad is highly adaptable.
 Add or delete ingredients according to your tastes.
 Use chopped fresh garden tomatoes instead of grape tomatoes.
 If you love black beans, add a second can.
+Add some chopped cilantro, pickled jalapenos instead of fresh, or sliced green onions instead of red onion.
 Make it your own.
 And if you like this combination of ingredients, this Quinoa Black Bean Salad is marvelous, too!

 More Fresh Corn Recipes You’ll Love: